lime-n/CarPan-Library/README.md

 - In Progress.

 Aims:
 1. Develop a multidimensional matrix for any given multiple.
-Design this so it's static at `2^n` columns with n >= 1 rows.
+Design this so it's static at `2` columns with n >= 1 rows.
 2. Develop log(2) of the matrix with increasing multiprocessing effects and threading to improve efficiency.
-3. Design convergence criterion for the matrix at 2^n, designed to prove L-factual spaces and L-determinate spaces.
+3. Design convergence criterion for the matrix at 2^n and 2n, designed to prove L-factual spaces and L-determinate spaces.
 With a finite number of predicates at k = 1/2^n, with w = 2^n.

 Future Developments:
 1. Defining an attribute space of n-dimensions on a uniform distribution.